garronej/evt/docs/api/ctx.md

 If `ctx.abort(error)` is invoked before `ctx.done` the promise rejects with `error`.

-If timeout was specified the promise rejects if `ctx.done` was not invoked within `timeout` milisecond.
-If it happen `ctx.abort(timeoutError)` is internally invoked `timeoutError` being an instance of `EvtError.Timeout`.
+If timeout was specified the promise rejects if `ctx.done` was not invoked within `timeout` milliseconds.
+If it happens `ctx.abort(timeoutError)` is internally invoked `timeoutError` being an instance of `EvtError.Timeout`.

 ### Parameter

-`number` Optional, number of milisecond before the promise reject if it hasn't fullfiled within this delay.
+`number` Optional, number of milliseconds before the promise reject if it hasn't fulfilled within this delay.

 ## `ctx.getHandlers()`

 ### Returns

-`Handler.WithEvt[]` The [`Handler`](https://docs.ts-evt.dev/api/handler)s that are bount to the context alongside with the `Evt` instance each one is attached to to.
-The Handlers that are bound to the context but no longer attached to an Evt are not listed.
+`Handler.WithEvt[]` The [`Handler`](https://docs.ts-evt.dev/api/handler)s that are bound to the context alongside with the `Evt` instance each one is attached to.
+The Handlers that are bound to the context but no longer attached to an Evt are not listed ( they are usualy freed from memory anyway as there should be nor reference left of them as soon as they are detached ).

 ### Example